mamoore1440/Econ-Blog-old2/src/content/model/HMT-Sticky-Notes.md

   All this will thrown out the window post-sin.
 Sin and knowledge of Value over all Time are not compatable.

 ### Value
+* Intermoment Value is rather worthless knowledge.
+And outertemporal Value is also rather worthless.
+But interlifetime value is useful knowledge and thus is most often the actionable value.

 When you ask the question "What is the Value of a Thing?"
 We have to know the all information from all of time.
 And if in the moment any information is used to gain personal leverage (money) than the whole system collapses.
 Only when everyThing was in the CC did Value have a way to acceptably defined.
 If the Value of a Thing is known in Time t then the Thing could be hoarded (PP) changing the Value of a Thing.
 Did hoarding add Value to the Thing?

 ### SCHIZO